School of Education

 M.Ed.
 Degree Requirements

-1. A bachelor's degree from a four-year college or university.
+A bachelor's degree from an accredited four-year college or university.

-2. Completion of the minimum required number of semester hours of advanced course work.
+Completion of the minimum required number of semester hours of graduate course work.
 (Check with individual programs to ascertain the minimum requirements.)

-3. Completion of at least two full semesters of residence.
+Completion of at least two consecutive semesters in residence.

-5. A grade of Pass on a written comprehensive examination or equivalent.
+A grade of Pass on a written comprehensive examination or approved equivalent.

 M.A.T.
 Degree Requirements

-1. A bachelor's degree from a four-year college or university.
+A bachelor's degree from an accredited four-year college or university.

-4. Completion of at least two full semesters of residence.
+Completion of at least two consecutive semesters in residence.

 Ed.D.
 (Doctor of Education) Degree Requirements

-1. A bachelor's degree from a four-year college or university and a master's degree in the field of educational leadership or administration, or another approved field Students without such a degree can still be admitted into the program, under the conditions described below.
+A bachelor's degree from an accredited four-year college or university and a master's degree in the field of educational leadership or administration, or another approved field.
+Students without such a degree can still be admitted into the program as judged by faculty review.

-2. Completion of six hours of graduate work for two consecutive semesters in residence.
+Completion of six hours of graduate work for two consecutive semesters in residence.
 Part time enrollment is allowed after this requirement has been satisfied.

-3 Completion of all required course work on an approved program of study within six years.
+Completion of all required course work on an approved Individual program of study within six years.

-4. Completion of written and oral exams within six years.
-Completion of all degree requirements in eight years.
+Completion of written and oral exams within six years, and completion of all degree requirements in eight years.

-6. Completion of twelve semester hours of research courses. or research experiences as specified In the program of study.
+Completion of twelve semester hours of research courses. or research experiences as specified In the program of study.